SynergiTech/cinolla-php/docs/Api/BookingsApi.md

     $config
 );
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Start date of a date range.
 Used in conjunction with endDate to create a date range to filter by.
-$endDateRange = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date of a date range.
+$endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | End date of a date range.
 Used in conjunction with startDate to create a date range to filter by.
 $offset = 0; // int | An offset to return a paginated list of results
 $limit = 100; // int | The limit on the number of results
 $dateRangeFilter = 'arrivalDate'; // string | Used in conjunction with startDate and endDate to filter bookings.